umbraco/UmbracoDocs/Documentation/Reference/Templating/Mvc/partial-views.md

 **Applies to: Umbraco 4.10.0+**

 _This section will show you how to use MVC Partial Views in Umbraco.
-Please note, this is documentation relating to the use of native MVC partial views, not the soon-to-come 'Partial View Macros'_
+Please note, this is documentation relating to the use of native MVC partial views, not 'Partial View Macros'_

 ##Overview

 Using Partial Views in Umbraco is exactly the same as using Partial Views in a normal MVC project.
 There is detailed documentation on the Internet about creating and using MVC partial views, for example:

 * [http://www.asp.net/mvc/videos/mvc-2/how-do-i/how-do-i-work-with-data-in-aspnet-mvc-partial-views](http://www.asp.net/mvc/videos/mvc-2/how-do-i/how-do-i-work-with-data-in-aspnet-mvc-partial-views)

+Partial views allow you to easily re-use components between your views (templates).

 ##View Locations